Kathleen M. Connelly

 Honors and Distinctions:

 Kathleen is the Chairperson of the Lindabury’s Women’s Business Initiative and serves as the editor of the Lindabury Employment Newsletter.
 In 2009, she was included in the list of New Jersey Best 50 Women in Business by NJBIZ Magazine.
-In 2015, she was included in the list of New Jersey Super Lawyers in the area of Employment & Labor and was chosen as the Irish Business Association’s 2015 Woman of the Year.
+In 2015, Kathleen was chosen as the Irish Business Association’s Woman of the Year.